Succession planning: Process and practices

 With organisations facing increasing complexity and uncertainty in their operating environments some suggest a move away from competence-based approaches.
 In a future that is increasingly hard to predict leaders will need to see opportunity in volatility, spot patterns in complexity, find creative solutions to problems, keep in mind long-term strategic goals for the organisation and wider society, and hold onto uncertainty until the optimum time to make a decision.

 Professionals in the field, including academics, consultants and corporate practitioners, have many strongly held views on the topic.
 Best practice is a slippery concept in this field.
 There are many thought-pieces on the subject that readers may find valuable, such as "Debunking 10 Top Talent Management Myths", Talent Management Magazine, Doris Sims, December 2009.
 Research-based writing is more difficult to find.
 The Corporate Leadership Council, The Best Practice Institute (BPI) and the Center for Creative Leadership, as well as the Human Resources Planning Society, are sources of some effective research-based materials.

 Over the years, organizations have changed their approach to succession planning.
 What used to be a rigid, confidential process of hand-picking executives to be company successors is now becoming a more fluid, transparent practice that identifies high-potential leaders and incorporates development programs preparing them for top positions.
 As of 2017 corporations consider succession planning a part of a holistic strategy called "talent management".
 According to the company PEMCO, "talent management is defined as the activities and processes throughout the employee life cycle: recruiting and hiring, Onboarding, training, professional development, performance management, workforce planning, leadership development, career development, cross-functional work assignments, succession planning, and the employee exit process".
 When managing internal talent, companies must "know whether the right people, are moving at the right pace into the right jobs at the right time".
-An effective succession-planning strategy, coupled with solid career-development programs, will help paint a more promising future for employees.
+An effective succession-planning strategy, coupled with solid career-development programs, will help create more personal development for employees.